seansovine/audio_dsp/README.md

 _Real-time considerations:_

-To allow the user to control the audio output and visualizing audio information (like intensity or spectrum) *as the audio is playing*, we need real-time ineraction between the user interface and the playback loop that is processing samples and feeding them to the sound card.
+To allow the user to control the audio output and for visualizing audio information (like intensity or spectrum) *as the audio is playing*, we need real-time ineraction between the user interface and the playback loop that is processing samples and feeding them to the sound card.
 We handling this by